lennylv/DGCddG/prot-cv/readme.txt

 When using our re-generated folds, we got close results, i.e. PCC ~ 0.51.

 2023/3/9
-4. Here we give the ECOD H-level clusters, it is different from the Supplementary File, however it is really really strict.
+4. Here we give the ECOD H-level clusters which were also used to obtain the results, it is different from the Supplementary File, however it is really really strict.
 In some cases, TopNetTree (Pearsron) may drop to -0.01 on S1131, 0.2 on S4169.
 GeoPPI may drop to 0.19 on S4169.
 If you failed to generate folds with these clusters, please contact me.